EU AI Act: A Practical Guide for Practitioners

 Technical documentation serves multiple purposes under the Act.
 Beyond meeting regulatory requirements, it provides a foundation for system maintenance, troubleshooting, and improvement.
 Effective documentation should tell the story of your AI system - how it was developed, how it makes decisions, and how it’s being monitored and maintained.
 This narrative approach to documentation helps ensure that all stakeholders, from developers to compliance officers, have a clear understanding of the system’s operation and their roles in ensuring its compliance.

 Human oversight represents another crucial element, particularly for high-risk systems.
-This means more than just having humans in the loop – it requires meaningful oversight with real capability to influence system outcomes.
-Organizations need to carefully design their oversight mechanisms to ensure they’re both effective and efficient, with clear procedures for when and how human intervention should occur.
+This means more than just having humans in the loop - it requires meaningful oversight with real capability to influence system outcomes.
+Teams must carefully design their oversight mechanisms to ensure they’re both effective and efficient, with clear procedures for when and how human intervention should occur.

 Data governance under the Act extends beyond basic data protection requirements.
 Organizations must ensure their training data is representative, accurate, and appropriate for the intended use case.
 This includes maintaining clear records of data sources, processing methods, and validation procedures.
 Regular audits of data quality and potential biases become essential parts of ongoing compliance efforts.